rykensong/DifyBatchFilesUploader/README.md

 1. Ensure Node.js (version 14 or higher) is installed.
 2. Ensure npm (Node Package Manager) is installed.
+3. Add your related configurations for the related API in `config.json`

 ### Dependency Installation